Finalizers

 • ttl: Duration (optional, overridable)

-Defines how long the JWT should be valid.
+Defines the JWT’s validity period.
 Defaults to 5 minutes.
-Heimdall sets the iat and the nbf claims to the current system time.
-The value of the exp claim is then influenced by the ttl property.
+Heimdall automatically sets the iat and nbf claims to the current system time, and exp is calculated based on the ttl value.

 • header: object (optional, not overridable)

-The generated JWT is always cached until 5 seconds before its expiration.
-The cache key is calculated from the entire configuration of the finalizer instance and the available information about the current subject.
+The generated JWT is cached until 5 seconds before expiration.
+The cache key is computed based on the finalizer’s configuration, the Subject, and the Outputs attributes.

 Example 4.
 JWT finalizer configuration